 Where indicated in the degree's supplementary regulations, a candidate may be awarded credit for prior experiential learning.
-The procedure for approval of such credit is set out in the policy which can be found at: www.glasgow.ac.uk/senate/academic/policies/aplguidelines.html.
+The procedure for approval of such credit is set out in the University's APL policy.

 6. Composition of Degree Programmes

 - 6.1 Each degree programme shall be composed of courses, each of which is characterised by the academic level at which it is set and the number of credits which it conveys.
 The course level will be expressed as 1, 2, 3, H or M, these corresponding to levels 7 to 11 in the Scottish Credit and Qualifications Framework.
 Each course shall convey either 10, 15, 20, 30, 40, or 60 credits, or exceptionally a different number of credits where approved by the Faculty. - 6.2 In each academic session a full-time candidate will normally take courses conveying a total of 120 credits. - 6.3 The structure of a degree programme, including the compulsory and optional courses of which it is composed, is shown in the degree's supplementary regulations and the programme specification.